Intro-to-ML-Coursework/CW1/README.md

 ```

 ### 4. Evaluate the Decision Tree
-The `evaluate.py` script will train the decision tree using the provided data and evaluate its performance by
+The `evaluate.py` script will evaluate the training algorithm using a 10-fold cross-validation on both the
-calculating and printing the following metrics:
+clean and noisy datasets and evaluate its performance by calculating and printing the following metrics (averaged):
 - Confusion matrix
 - Accuracy
 - Recall and precision rates per class